It helps to know your tenant rights, so here are ten things you should keep in mind when renting a house or apartment:

 Preserve Your Security Deposit: Security deposits are one of the most disputed items between landlord and tenants, so make sure that your lease clearly spells out the exact manner in which your deposit will be used or withheld.
 When you first move in, do an extensive walk-through to record existing damage and keep a copy of whatever report you give to the landlord.

 Protect Yourself: Always check out the surrounding area before you decide to rent.
 Ask other tenants or local businesses whether the area has much crime, and make sure that your rental has appropriate safety mechanisms as required by law (in most areas, this includes things like dead bolts and window locks).
 If the area has considerable crime, your landlord may be required to take additional steps to protect you.

 Handling an Eviction: If the landlord is clearly in the wrong (and you can prove it), then you may want to fight against an eviction notice to protect your rights as a tenant.
 Sometimes, however, it's just not worth the time and hassle to fight an unpleasant landlord so always consider simply moving on.
 You'll have to deal with the same landlord even if you're successful, so a long fight may not be worth the effort.
 Plus, if you lose a lawsuit, you will have to leave anyway, and could wind up with a significant amount of debt as a result.

 Knowing your rights as a tenant is a great place to start.
-But when those rights are trampled on by an unscrupulous landlord, you need more help.
-Talking to a local real estate attorney can help you understand your options and what you need to do next to protect your rights and more importantly, your home.
-Get an initial review of your case for free, now.
+But when those rights are trampled on by an unscrupulous landlord, you'll need more help.
+Talking to a local landlord-tenant attorney can help you understand your options and what you need to do next to protect your rights.